mtakahiro/gsf/docs/_build/html/_sources/prior.rst.txt

 Prior
 =====
-gsf calculates posterior probability through an MCMC process, whose concept is based on the Bayes theorem.
+Gsf calculates posterior probability through an MCMC process, whose concept is based on the Bayes theorem.

 For each parameter set in the minimizer, prior is set (posterior_flexible.py).